OUR THOUGHTS ON MARRIAGE

 Paul & Lori Byerly

 - God intended for most people to be married.
-In the beginning, He proclaimed, "It is not good for man to be alone."
-(Gen 2:18) While the Bible says that some are "eunuchs of God" (Mat 19:12) to better serve Him, this is a rarity (someone once called celibacy the gift no one wants!).
+In the beginning, He proclaimed, “It is not good for man to be alone.”
+(Gen 2:18) While the Bible says some are “eunuchs of God” (Mat 19:12) to better serve Him, this is a rarity (someone once called celibacy the gift no one wants!).
 Those whom the Lord designed to be married can better serve Him married than single.
 Let us repeat – if God made you to be married, you are of more use to Him if you are married.

 - God’s command to us about marriage is to leave, cleave, and become one.
 (Gen 2:24, Mat 19:5, and Mark 10:7) God calls us to:

 - Separate from our parents, both physically and emotionally.

 - Become one before Him.

 - Once a couple is married, it becomes God’s will for them to have a solid, godly marriage.
 Even if “the marriage was a mistake,” it is God’s will that no man or woman should “separate what God has joined together.”
 (Mat 19:6) If both the husband and wife will commit to the Lord, He can create a wonderful marriage out of any mess they might make.

 - God did not create sex for procreation only.
 God designed our bodies, minds and emotions so that sex could, and should, include:

 - Intense physical pleasure beyond anything else we can experience.